henrywu2019/BentoML/docs/source/concepts.rst

     bentoml config set gamma_service.url=0.0.0.0:50051

-Once you've run the command above, all the BentoML model management operations will be sent to the remote server, including saving BentoService, query saved BentoServices or creating model serving deployments.
+Once you've run the command above, all the Kappa model management operations will be sent to the remote server, including saving BentoService, query saved BentoServices or creating model serving deployments.

 .. note::

-    BentoML's :code:`GammaService` does not provide any kind of authentication.
+    Kappa's :code:`GammaService` does not provide any kind of authentication.
 To secure your deployment, we recommend only make the server accessible within your VPC for you data science team to have access.

-    BentoML team also provides hosted GammaService for enterprise teams, that has all the security best practices built-in, to bootstrap the end-to-end model management and model serving deployment workflow. `Contact us <mailto:contact@bentoml.ai>`_ to learn more about our offerings.
+    Kappa team also provides hosted GammaService for enterprise teams, that has all the security best practices built-in, to bootstrap the end-to-end model management and model serving deployment workflow. `Contact us <mailto:contact@bentoml.ai>`_ to learn more about our offerings.